Hussein-L-AlMadhachi/Enders-Sync/README.md

 [Go Back](#table-of-content)

-When you create an RPC endpoint at `/api/public`, two routes are automatically created:
+When you create an RPC endpoint at `/api/public`, one route is automatically created:

-- `GET /api/public/discover` - Returns list of available functions
 - `POST /api/public/call` - Executes RPC calls

 ## Error Handling